SamBoerlijst/aparts/README.md

 - Indexing bilbiography
 - Node-network analysis

 ## input
 - a query representative of the field of research
 - .bib file containing the references to be indexed
 - folderpath containing article pdf files

 ## output
-- .bib file for indexed citations
+- .bib file containing article metadata supplemented by tags
-- .csv file containing the metadata for each citation
+- .csv file containing the metadata for each citation supplemented by tags
 - .md files per article, author and journal giving a dynnamic and interlinked overview of metadata and associated tags and (co-)authors

 ## Workflow
-#### building a keyword list
+### building a keyword list
 Collect keywords from (web of science or google scholar) csv list of titles and abstracts using 7 common NLP algorithms. bigram, keybert, RAKE, textrank, topicrank, TF-IDF and YAKE 2-4 of the algorithms